hf7cc/ECE445/notebook/Maya Kurup/readme.md

 1. Made sure the chassis stops when optimal light is detected and the desired position is achieved.
 2. Back two motors move at the same time at the same speed (constant rate between 0.5 -1.2 mph)

-Moisture Sensor is connected by 3 pins to Arduino
+Moisture Sensor is connected by 3 pins to Arduino:
 ![Image](https://github.com/hf7cc/ECE445--DIY-Plantify/blob/main/notebook/image10.png)

 ## 04/24/2023 - Continued to resolve errors and issues; Notification subsystem is now fully implemented (Team)